 Cal State East Bay's Concord Campus, in central Contra Costa County, offers upper division and graduate instruction.
 Blending the natural beauty of its foothill setting with attractive facilities, small classes, and a personalized approach to teaching and learning, the Concord Campus serves more than 1,500 students.
-Classes are conducted in 32 classrooms, five teaching laboratories, a 125-seat auditorium and a spacious Art Studio.
+Classes are conducted in 17 classrooms and seven teaching laboratories, including a 125-seat auditorium and a spacious Art Studio.

 Further demonstrating the University's regional commitment, Cal State East Bay's Oakland Professional Development Center specializes in programs for working adults and offers professional development and certificate courses.

 Cal State East Bay is also part of a university consortium that operates the Moss Landing Marine Laboratories in Monterey Bay.
 In addition, the University runs a San Francisco Bay shore lab with marine and freshwater craft operating in the bay and Sacramento river delta.

 - San Francisco Bay--campus overlooks the Bay and region from the East Bay hills

 - San Francisco, Berkeley, Oakland, Walnut Creek, and Concord--30 to 45 minutes northeast and northwest via BART (Bay Area Rapid Transit) trains and freeways

 - Lake Tahoe and Yosemite Valley--four hours northeast and east

 - Sacramento, the state capital--one and one-half hours northeast